 So there you have it.
-An effort to simplify and explain four primary aspects of what we understand it means to be a Set Apart people to our Elohim, a Torah Pursuant Relational Maturity Community halacha.
+An effort to simplify and explain five primary aspects of what we understand it means to be a Set Apart people to our Elohim, a Messiah-Centered Torah Pursuant Relational Maturity Community halacha.

 Do these concepts match your vision?
 Do you and your community have similar goals?
 Please let us know!
 We are delighted and honored to be a part of helping the Body of Messiah mature, and particularly those who desire to be among the Bride.
 Please prayerfully consider helping us to continue to provide these materials free of charge with your donation.

 Do you see a need for personal or fellowship consultation?
 Arrange for a complimentary coaching session with Barbara Klika to find out how coaching can help!

 Some of the other materials we draw from

 for tending to the personal and emotional maturity needs of His people include: